WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 * [Backblaze B2 Information](#b2-information)

 ## Overview:
-The current workflow for migrating/storing digital materials into offsite cloud storage utilizes Ruby Scripts to prepare and upload data to the [Backblaze B2 Storage service](https://www.backblaze.com/b2/cloud-storage.html).
+The current workflow for migrating/storing digital materials into off-site cloud storage utilizes Ruby Scripts to prepare and upload data to the [Backblaze B2 Storage service](https://www.backblaze.com/b2/cloud-storage.html).
 As of writing, scripts have been tested in a Linux environment.
 Individual descriptions for the scripts can be found at the following links:

 * [makeaip.rb](https://github.com/WSU-CDSC/microservices/blob/master/Resources/makeaip.md)
 * [aip2b2.rb](https://github.com/WSU-CDSC/microservices/blob/master/Resources/aip2b2.md)